Brand Launch: Creating a Brand New Professional Services Brand

 When new brands stumble at this stage, their problems can often be traced back to a failure to get the strategy right.
 These firms rush to market with a “me-too” market positioning that fails to deliver any real differentiation or competitive advantage.
 Attempting to be just like your competitors without the benefit of a track record is not a formula for success.

 Minor adjustments to the messaging and positioning are quite common during rollout.
 These adjustments are a normal part of the evolution of a new brand and not a sign of failure.

-Success can be a double edged sword.
+Success can be a double-edged sword.
 If you have tapped into a healthy market and are offering a compelling set of new benefits, you very well may experience a surge in demand for your services.
 That’s when delivering on your brand promise can become a challenge.
 More than a few firms have stumbled at this stage.

 It’s tempting.
 After all, diversifying risk is important, right?
 Be careful.
-You can easily dilute your brand by taking on too many things.
-While there may be short-term financial benefits to stretching your service offerings, the real value of a brand comes from it's distinctiveness and clarity.The strongest, most valuable #brands are clear, focused and consistent.
+You can easily dilute your brand by taking on too many non-core tasks.
+While there may be short-term financial benefits to stretching your service offerings, the real value of a brand comes from its distinctiveness and clarity.The strongest, most valuable #brands are clear, focused and consistent.
 Click To Tweet

 A brand launch is the perfect time to set your firm or practice on a course of lasting success.
 You have maximum flexibility and the advantage of being novel and exciting.
 However, while a brand launch offers many potential benefits, it comes with significant challenges, as well.